EnterpriseDB/repmgr/FAQ.md

   Yes, this is no problem.

+- How can a failed master be re-added as a standby?

 - Is there an easy way to check my master server is correctly configured for use with `repmgr`?

   Yes - execute `repmgr` with the `--check-upstream-config` option, and it will let you know which items in `postgresql.conf` need to be modified.

+- Even though I specified custom `rsync` options, `rempgr` appends the `--checksum` - why?

+  When syncing a stale data directory from an active server, it's essential that `rsync` compares the content of files rather than just timestamp and size, to ensure that all changed files are copied and prevent corruption.

+- How can I prevent `rempgr` from copying `postgresql.conf` and `pg_hba.conf` from the PostgreSQL configuration directory in `/etc`?

+  Include the option `ignore_external_config_files=1` in `repmgr.conf`

+- How can I prevent `rempgr` from copying local configuration files in the data directory?

+  If you're updating an existing but stale data directory which contains e.g. configuration files you don't want to be overwritten with the same file from the master, specify the files in the `rsync_options` configuration option, e.g.

+     rsync_options=--exclude=postgresql.local.conf

+  This option is only available when using the `--rsync-only` option.

 `repmgrd`
 ---------